PseudoInsider/autoRecognition/README.md

 - Huan, C., & Wang, L. (Accepted).
 The application of language model fine-tuning techniques to local grammar: Automated recognition of evidentials. *Foreign Languages and their Teaching*.
 - Huan, C., & Wang, L., 2025.
 Discourse Communication Effectiveness Evaluation System for Information Source.
 [2025SR1448391].
 National Copyright Administration of the People's Republic of China.
 Available at https://github.com/PseudoInsider/autoRecognition.git

+## Disclaimer

+This application is provided as is without any guarantees or warranty.
+Use it at your own risk.
+The authors and contributors are not responsible for:

+- Any damages, losses, or issues arising from the use of this app
+- The accuracy, completeness, or reliability of data and outputs
+- Misuse of the app for unintended or unlawful purposes

+If any test data, examples, or other content in this project impinge on your rights, please contact us, and we will promptly remove or replace the material.